The booking site for courses commencing in September 2021 is now closed.

 The use of counselling skills is generally assessed by observation of competence.
 Video and audio recordings are used to decide whether participants have reached the competence in counselling skills laid down in the performance criteria set by COSCA.

-Courses are held on campus at Strathclyde's Centre for Lifelong Learning, George Street, in Glasgow city centre.
-Free on-campus parking is available to students attending in the evening and on Saturdays.
+Strathclyde's Centre for Lifelong Learning is located in the Graham Hills Building at 40 George Street, in Glasgow city centre.
+Currently, on-campus car parking is only available to students attending in the evening (after 6.00pm) and on Saturdays.

 *Note: This deposit is non-refundable unless medical evidence is provided.